Rasalexman/KODI/README.md

 2) instance() - simple create an instance of given generic class
 3) instanceByTag() - create an instance of given generic class and save it instanceMap
 4) provider() - it's  create or give an holder class for your functions and save it into instanceMap to call later
-5) providerCall() - call the providing function
+5) providerCall() - call the providing function with tag, function and params
-6) providerCallByTag() - call already saved provider
+6) providerCallByTag() - call already saved provider by tag and params

 in every function you can pass and params for injection and put a tag to get it later.
 You can use lazy instantiating by extension functions